per1234/ino-troubleshooting/runtime.md

 ---
 #### Communication using the SoftwareSerial library is not working
-Check the documentation (https://www.arduino.cc/en/Reference/SoftwareSerial) to see if you are using a supported RX pin.
+Check the library's documentation (<https://www.arduino.cc/en/Reference/SoftwareSerial>) to see if you are using an RX pin that is supported for your board.

 Don't use high baud rate, as it won't work reliably.
 It's recommended to start with 9600 baud to be sure of reliable communication.